 Health Insurance Coverage

-The State of Florida provides comprehensive health insurance programs for salaried employees, as well as spouses and children through the State Employee’s Preferred Provider Organization (PPO) plan or a Health Maintenance Organization (HMO).
-These plans provide hospitalization, physician and pharmaceutical coverage.
-The coverage is effective the first of the month following enrollment and the payment of the first month’s premiums through payroll deduction.
+The State of Florida provides comprehensive health insurance programs for eligible employees, as well as spouses and children and their dependents’ employees, as well as spouses and children through the State Employee’s Preferred Provider Organization (PPO) plan or a Health Maintenance Organization (HMO).
+These plans provide hospitalization, physician, and pharmaceutical coverage.
+The coverage may be effective the first of the month following enrollment and the payment of the first month’s premiums can be made through payroll deduction or personal check.
 The State of Florida pays a portion of the premium.
 Changes to coverage are not permitted unless there is a “Qualifying Status Change Event” (QSC).
 These events include, but are not limited to:

 - Marriage or divorce